no-such-anthony/scrapligo-play/README.md

 - waitgroup3b - Restructure into functions
 - waitgroup3c - Attempt at a simple playbook/runbook/taskbook in code example, results placed in host struct
 - waitgroup3d - Attempt at a simple playbook/runbook/taskbook in code example, results return via channel
+- waitgroup3e - Like waitgroup3d but now moving to interfaces and a simple package structure
 - waitgroup4 - Waitgroup with semaphore to restrict number of goroutines.
 - workerpool1 - In/Out buffered channels with a boolean 'done' channel for completion.
 - workerpool2 - In/Out buffered channels with a results returned channel.